Website Manager

 1. Sign-up dates will be at the discretion of each Commissioner.

-2. Practice with pads or helmet will not start before the last full week of July.
-The first week will be in shorts and helmets only.
-There can be an unlimited number of practices before the Jamboree.
+2. Practice with helmet only will be five weeks prior to the Jamboree and practice with full pads will start four weeks prior to the Jamboree.
 After the Jamboree, practices are limited to 2 hours for a maximum of 2 times a week.
 Coaches may add a non-contact film night if they choose.
 If caught violating this rule, the head coach will be suspended for 2 games the first time.
 If caught again, the head coach will be suspended for a full year, starting day caught.
-Practice with NO pads or helmet after the Super Bowl prior to the last full week of July is unlimited.
+Practice with NO pads or helmet after the Super Bowl and prior to five weeks before Jamboree is unlimited.

 3. All players must be equipped according to rules when playing.